bonitasoft/bonita-doc/md/handling-documents.md

 In a process operation, you might want to set / update the value of a document data using a groovy script instead of simply use a contract input.
 The script should return a _DocumentValue_ .
 **N.B**: _All the following exemples deal with single document data.
-For a multiple document data, just adapt the scripts to return a list  of DocumentInput instead of a document input._
+For multiple document data, just adapt the scripts to return a list  of DocumentInput instead of a document input._

 #### Create a new document